“The perfectionist exhausts herself playing the greyhound running after a mechanical rabbit called the “perfect performance.”

-If you’re inward directed, most likely you grew up with parents who either directly or indirectly communicated you were not good enough Psychologist suggest that over time the child’s need to please her parents becomes internalized, so that she no longer needs to please her parents, she now demands perfection from herself.
+If you’re inward-directed, most likely you grew up with parents who either directly or indirectly communicated you were not good enough Psychologists suggest that over time the child’s need to please her parents becomes internalized, so that she no longer needs to please her parents, she now demands perfection from herself.

 2. Seeking Control over Chaos